droidian/porting-guide/kernel-compilation.md

 * debian/compat
 * debian/kernel-info.mk

-...and then push your `bookworm` branch for others to enjoy.
+...and then push your `droidian` branch for others to enjoy.